iksopo/lab6-microservices/doc/report.md

 It produces the following log:
 ![Eureka_log](img/1-eureka_log.png)

+Now both services are registered in Eureka and appear correctly in the dashboard.
 ## A second account service is running in the port 4444 and it is registered
 In `accounts/src/resources/application.yml`, change `port:2222` to `port:4444` in order to boot a second account service there.